-OpGen will continue to develop and seek FDA and other regulatory clearances or approvals, as applicable, for our Unyvero UTI and IJI products.
-OpGen will continue to offer the FDA-cleared Unyvero LRT and LRT BAL Panels, and FDA-cleared Acuitas AMR Gene Panel tests, as well as the Unyvero UTI Panel as a RUO product to hospitals, public health departments, clinical laboratories, pharmaceutical companies and CROs.
-OpGen's subsidiary, Curetis, continues its efforts in ensuring compliance with the new European Union's In-Vitro-Diagnostic Device Regulation (IVDR), which officially went into effect in May 2022.
-Given the lack of designated Notified Bodies at this time, and with the recently approved EU commission proposal to provide for generous multi-year grace periods for IVD products with current In-Vitro-Diagnostic Device Directive (IVDD) CE marking, it is now possible for Curetis to continue its portfolio of existing CE-IVD marked products until at least May 2025 and May 2026, respectively, as long as no material changes are being made to any of its products.
-Following May 2022, however, any new or changed CE marked products will be required to be IVDR compliant from the outset.
+OpGen will continue to develop and seek FDA and other regulatory clearances or approvals, as applicable, for its Unyvero UTI and IJI products as well as its Unyvero A30 RQ platform.
+OpGen will continue to offer the FDA-cleared Unyvero LRT and LRT BAL Panels, and FDA-cleared Acuitas AMR Gene Panel tests, as well as the Unyvero UTI Panel as RUO products to hospitals, public health departments, clinical laboratories, pharmaceutical companies and CROs.
+Curetis continues its efforts in ensuring compliance with the new In-Vitro-Diagnostic Device Regulation (IVDR) in the European Union (EU), which officially went into effect in May 2022.
+Given the lack of designated Notified Bodies at this time, and with the recently approved EU commission proposal to provide for generous multi-year grace periods for IVD products with former In-Vitro-Diagnostic Device Directive (IVDD) CE marking, it is now possible for Curetis to continue its portfolio of existing CE-IVD-marked products until at least May 2025 and May 2026, respectively, as long as no material changes are being made to any of its products.
+Following May 2022, however, any new or changed CE-marked products will be required to be IVDR compliant from the outset.